 They’re still in therapy for this.

-Kidding aside, while both decisions definitely fell into the “not very well thought out” category, one of them turned out pretty well, at least.
+Kidding aside, while both decisions definitely fell into the “not very well thought out” category, one of them, at least, turned out pretty well.
 As you might have guessed, it wasn’t the gas-guzzling, money-sucking automobile purchase.

 Decades later, when my inner adult finally decided to emerge, I managed to find that ideal blend of character plus practicality in the lease of a red and black 2016 Mini JCW (John Cooper Works) Countryman.
 It was turbo charged and peppy—just like me.
 Plus, it was cute (I can be that)—and, unlike the smaller Mini models, it had room for all my stuff.
 A win-win.